Corne2Plum3/osu-arduino-pp-counter/README.md

 ## Arduino circuit

 * Click [here](https://github.com/Corne2Plum3/osu-arduino-pp-counter/blob/main/pictures/schematic_circuit.png?raw=true) to see the circuit.
 The list of all components is written above.
 * [Example of the circuit](https://github.com/Corne2Plum3/osu-arduino-pp-counter/blob/main/pictures/circuit_picture.jpg?raw=true) built IRL.
-(I'm sorry for the shitty quality picture)
+(I'm sorry for the shitty quality picture).
+Putting the displayer cables between the LED's legs this is what I call cable management bro.

 ## Usage